Barotse Campus – February 2025

 A summary of our time at Barotse Campus

-The journey to Barotse Campus began on February 17, with a visit to the library to identify useful books for the students.
-The first class on The Pentateuch was taught on February 18, despite the rain and initial logistical challenges.
-The lectures on the Introduction to the Pentateuch and The Beginning were well-received, and the students asked insightful questions, including intriguing ones about the offspring of Eve and the serpent.
+I taught the first class on The Pentateuch on February 18, despite initial logistical challenges.
+The lectures on the Introduction to the Pentateuch and The Beginning were well-received, and the students asked insightful questions, including intriguing questions about the offspring of Eve and the serpent.

-On February 20, the lectures on A World Gone Wrong and A Fresh Start were conducted.
-The day started with addressing Bernard’s question about the Serpent Seed Theory, and the students were engaged and participated actively.
+On February 20, I taught the lectures on A World Gone Wrong and A Fresh Start.
+The day started by addressing Bernard’s question about the Serpent Seed Theory, and the students were engaged and participated actively.
 The focus on February 21, was on The Exodus lecture.
 Despite a scheduling mix-up with the chapel service, the lecture proceeded smoothly, and the students took Quiz 1 after the lecture.

-The lecture on The Covenant at Sinai was delivered on February 25.
+I taught the lecture on The Covenant at Sinai on February 25.
 The students were very engaged and asked numerous questions.
-The previous lecture on The Exodus was also completed.
-On February 27, lectures on Israel’s Calling and In the Wilderness were conducted.
-The students were highly engaged and asked many questions.
+Then on February 27, I continued with lectures on Israel’s Calling and In the Wilderness were.

 The final day of teaching on February 28, included lectures on Deuteronomy (Hear, O Israel) and Moses Wrote about Me.
 Students took Quiz 2 during the last session, with the highest mark being 95% and the lowest 29%.
-After the lectures, there was a meal at the administration building, where discussions about the need for Langham Preaching and Simeon Trust in Mongu took place.
-There was also a discussion about the potential for English teaching for students.
+After the lectures, We enjoyed a meal at the administration building with the principal and treasurer, where we discussed the need for Langham Preaching and Simeon Trust in Mongu.
+We also a discussed the need for English teaching for students.